sabahuddin/Dzematapp/replit.md

 - **Documents**: Upload and management system.
 - **Activity Feed**: Real-time display of community activities.

-## Mobile App (React Native + Expo)
+## Mobile App
-A complete React Native + Expo application for iOS and Android is available in the `mobile/` directory, featuring Expo Router, login/authentication, dashboard, tab navigation, and a robust API client with token management, all built with TypeScript.
+A companion React Native + Expo application for iOS and Android is located in the `mobile/` directory, featuring Expo Router, login/authentication, dashboard, tab navigation, and a robust API client, all built with TypeScript.

 # External Dependencies